Ellisande/tic-tac-toe/steps.md

 * Allow the user to select if they are X's or O's
 * Write computer AI to play against the player
 * Create a speed game where people can change any box they want and have to try and keep up with the other player to win
+* Create tests for every possible combination of moves